frescobaldi/qpageview/docs/source/advanced.rst

 actions as you like, and replace the texts.
 It is also easy to inherit from ViewActions and add actions or change existing actions.

-This is the list of actions that are currently available in the :mod:`qpageview.viewactions` module:
+This is the list of actions that are currently available in a :class:`~viewactions.ViewActions` object:

 .. list-table::
    :header-rows: 1